Residential School Statement

 Pick-up Schedule: Saturday December 8, 5 to 6 PM (Please do not pick up before 5 PM).
 If you are lending more than 5 sets, please come at 3:30 PM to repack your own sets and take them home with you.)
 Sunday December 9, after the morning service Tuesday or Wednesday, December 11 or 12, 9 AM to noon.

 Press the Send button below.
+A copy of your entry will also be sent to your email.
 We will contact you as soon as possible!

 Lenten Project – Project Watershed